 Overall, as shown below, the Town of Glen Solar Law (2022) includes provisions which individually and collectively are unreasonably burdensome on the Facility.
 The Applicant has prepared Revised Figures 1 and 5, which highlight these siting constraints and demonstrate that it would be impossible to build the Facility and comply with these provisions, and that compliance with one provision would correspondingly increase impacts to another provision.
 For example, reducing impacts to forests would increase impacts to agricultural lands and vice versa.
 In order to achieve the Project Sponsor's proposed 250 MW nameplate capacity, the Facility simply cannot be constructed or designed in a manner to eliminate the need for the below waiver requests.
-If the waivers are not granted, as the analysis below demonstrates, the Facility would only be able to achieve a fraction of its currently proposed size needed to economically develop and interconnect the Facility.
-At least one Section of the Town of Glen Solar Law (2022) (Section 5(4) regarding agricultural use) would eliminate approximately 90percent of the proposed Facility, and another (Section 5(2)(b)(i) regarding setbacks) would eliminate over 1,000 acres from the Facility.
+If the waivers are not granted, as the analysis below demonstrates, the Facility would only be able to achieve a fraction of its currently proposed size needed to economically develop and interconnect the Facility, making the below laws unreasonably burdensome as every MW of renewable energy and every ton of carbon emissions avoided is critical.
+At least one Section of the Town of Glen Solar Law (2022) (Section 5(4) regarding agricultural use) would eliminate approximately 90 percent of the proposed Facility, and another (Section 5(2)(b)(i) regarding setbacks) would eliminate more than 128 MW from the Facility.
 In essence, complying with these provisions individually is challenging from a design standpoint, but when combined, they effectively prohibit utility scale solar in the Town, see Revised Figure 5.
 Regardless, as set forth below for each waiver request, the Applicant has demonstrated the efforts taken to meet the Town's requirements to the maximum extent practicable and has designed the Facility to avoid and minimize impacts where possible.

-In addition, it's important to note that areas without panels are either areas with environmental resources (i.e., wetlands and areas of slopes greater than 15%) or are PEAs. (i.e., collection easement only, Hamlet District of Glen or other areas requested to be excluded by landowners, see Figure 6).
+In addition, it's important to note that areas without panels are either areas with environmental resources (i.e., wetlands and areas of slopes greater than 15%) or are PEAs. (i.e., collection easement only, Hamlet District of Glen or other areas requested to be excluded by landowners, see Revised Figure 6).
 In addition, the Facility was designed to avoid the Hamlet District to comply with the Town of Glen Solar Law (2022).